The McKay correspondence, tilting equivalences, and rationality: Preliminaries

 We now proceed by induction on the length of $\cF$.
 Choose a surjection $\cF \onto \cO_p$ and let $\cF'$ be its kernel.
 Let $x'$ be the image in $x$ of $\Phi^0(\cF')$ under $\Phi^0(\cF) \to x$.
 Then $x/x'$ is a quotient of $\Phi^0(\cO_p)$ and therefore $\theta(x/x') \geq 0$.
 By induction, $x'$ is an iterated extension of objects of the form $\Phi^0(\cO_q)$.
 So we see that $\theta(x') = 0$ and therefore $\theta(x/x') = 0$.
 However, this implies that either $x/x' \cong \Phi^0(\cO_p)$ or $\psi(x/x') = 0$.
 The possibility that $x/x'$ is a nonzero object and $\psi(x/x')=0$ is ruled out since (3) implies that the exact sequence

 would have to split, yet $x \in \bF_\psi$. \end{proof}

-If $\bD^\bt_\loz$ is a t-structure on $\bD_W(X)$, then we can use Lemma \ref{lem:onetilt} to detect whether it can be reconstructed from a torsion pair on $\coh_W(X)$.
-We would like to characterize when $\bD^\bt_\loz$ is a HN tilt of the standard t-structure.
+We can use Lemma \ref{lem:onetilt} to detect whether a given t-structure on $\bD_W(X)$ can be reconstructed from a torsion pair on $\coh_W(X)$.
+However, we would like to characterize when the t-structure is a HN tilt of the standard t-structure.
 Let $\eta_1,\dotsc,\eta_p$ be the generic points of the components of $W$.
 Then for any sheaf $\cF$ supported on $W$, we define